On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Conditions for well-posed variational principle

 and $(Z^{i},Z^{n+i})=(Q^{i},P_{i})$.
 The condition $(\ref{definition of canonical transformation})$ is equivalent to

 where $S^{T}$ is the transpose of $S$, and S is given as follows:

 or more concretely,

 for $Z^{m}=(\phi^{-1})^{*}z^{m}$.
-The definition of P.b. given in $(\ref{definition of P.b.})$ implies that a canonical transformation does not change the P.b. .
+The definition of P.b. given in Eq.~$(\ref{definition of P.b.})$ implies that a canonical transformation does not change the P.b. .
 That is, the equations of motion are invariant; the dynamics remains unchanged before and after the transformation.
-Conversely, since the time evolution is decomposed into a series of infinitesimal canonical transformations, the symplectic 2-form $(\ref{symplectic 2-form})$, or more general $(\ref{general symplectic 2-form})$, is invariant under the time evolution.
+Conversely, since the time evolution is decomposed into a series of infinitesimal canonical transformations, the symplectic 2-form Eq.~$(\ref{symplectic 2-form})$, or more general form Eq.~$(\ref{general symplectic 2-form})$, is invariant under the time evolution.

 Note that when we consider a subspace as an embedding into the symplectic manifold $(T^{*}M,\omega)$ by fixing some coordinates, a set of conjugate variables, i.e. pairs: $q^{i}$ and $p_{i}$, have to be fixed simultaneously.
 Fixing either $q^{i}$ or $p_{i}$ would destroy the symplectic structure of the phase space.
-That is, the first and/or second conditions in the definition $(\ref{symplectic 2-form})$ would be violated.
-This is the peculiar property of symplectic manifolds differing from ordinary differential manifolds as mentioned at the end of the section \ref{Sec04:01}.
+That is, the first and/or second conditions in the definition~$(\ref{symplectic 2-form})$ would be violated.
+This is the peculiar property of symplectic manifolds differing from ordinary differential manifolds as mentioned at the end of Sect.~\ref{Sec04:01}.
 Remark that taking into account the dynamics, we have to consider $T^{*}M\times\mathbb{R}$ rather than $T^{*}M$ with the boundaries $T^{*}M\times\{t_{1}\}$ and $T^{*}M\times\{t_{2}\}$.